ajancheta/word-counter/README.md

 * Clone this repository "https://github.com/ajancheta/word-counter.git"
 * Open the repository in a preferred text editor such as Atom.
-* This program does not have a built UI yet therefore the program cannot be seen in the terminal.

 ## Known Bugs

-There are no known bugs.
+There are no known bugs, however, this program does not have a built UI yet therefore the program cannot be seen in the terminal.

 ## Support and contact details

-Should any problems occur, discover other bugs, or experience issues with viewing, please contact me at ashleyjancheta@gmail.com
+Should any problems occur, discover other bugs, or experience issues with viewing, please contact ashleyjancheta@gmail.com

 ## Technologies Used

-This application was built with Atom, C#, .Net Core 2.2.106 and Git.
+This application was built with Atom, C#, .NET Core 2.2.106 and Git.

 ### License